Search programs

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

-Current registered nurses (RNs) who want to increase their job opportunities and earning potential may want to pursue a Bachelor of Science in Nursing (BSN) degree.
+Current registered nurses (RNs) who want to increase their job opportunities and earning potential may want to pursue a Bachelor of Science in nursing (BSN) degree.
 This degree qualifies students to become nurse educators, health policy nurses, nurse recruiters, nurse informaticists, forensic nurses, clinical research nurses, nurse health coaches, and more.
-They can also find work outside of nursing with possible occupations such as legal consultants, healthcare marketing consultants, fitness coaches, aesthetic nurses, and pharmaceutical sales or insurance authorization.
-A BSN also paves the way for a Master of Science in Nursing (MSN), which opens up even more career opportunities in nursing.
+They can find work outside of nursing as well, with possible occupations such as legal consultant, healthcare marketing consultant, and fitness coach.
+A BSN also paves the way for a Master of Science in nursing (MSN), which opens up even more career opportunities.

-According to the Bureau of Labor and Statistics, the median annual pay for registered nurses was $77,660 in 2021, while nurse practitioners earned a median yearly salary of $123,780.
-According to the National Center for Education Statistics, in 2021-22, the average yearly tuition for a bachelor’s degree was $7,869 at public universities and $$37,095 at private institutions.
+According to the Bureau of Labor Statistics, the median annual pay for registered nurses is $86,070, while nurse practitioners earn $129,480.
+And according to the National Center for Education Statistics, the average yearly tuition for an undergraduate program is $7,998 at public universities and $34,923 at private institutions.
 It generally takes one to two years of full-time study to complete an RN-to-BSN program.

 How to Choose an Online RN-to-BSN Degree Program